 The Downloading Page extension lets you create a dedicated page for delivering your digital art.
-This can help you offer a great brand experience:
+This can help you offer a great branded downloading experience:

 Pricing your digital artwork

-Such art could also be something you create as a limited edition.
+Such artwork could also be something you create as a limited edition.
 Because you only make a few of these, exclusivity is a factor when pricing.

 The fine print: Licensing your artwork